Cross-Browser Notification Quirks

 };

-Compliance & Security Note: Ensure high-contrast text and screen-reader compatible aria-label equivalents for action buttons.
-Validate all icon URLs against an allowlist to prevent open redirect or XSS vectors via malicious payload injection.
+Compliance & Security Note: Validate all icon URLs against an allowlist to prevent open redirect or XSS vectors via malicious payload injection.

 Permission Prompts & Subscription State Handling

-Permission UI behavior varies significantly across platforms. iOS Safari mandates explicit user gestures for Notification.requestPermission(), while desktop browsers may silently downgrade permissions after repeated dismissals.
+Permission UI behavior varies significantly across platforms. iOS Safari mandates explicit user gestures for Notification.requestPermission().
+Desktop browsers may silently downgrade permissions after repeated dismissals.
 Subscription invalidation often occurs during key rotation or OS updates, requiring robust state reconciliation.
 Aligning subscription recovery workflows with VAPID Key Generation & Rotation prevents silent delivery drops and maintains cryptographic continuity.
+The exact moment to surface the prompt is a UX decision covered in the permission prompt timing strategies guide.

 Implementation Steps: